 Through the story of his own family’s history as slave and plantation owners, Alex Renton looks at how we owe it to the present to understand the legacy of the past.
 Blood Legacy explores what inheritance – political, economic, moral and spiritual – has been passed to the descendants of the slave owners and the descendants of the enslaved.
 He also asks, crucially, how the former – himself among them – can begin to make reparations for the past.

 Further details are at Canongate Books.

 Diana Paton and Matthew J. Smith (eds), The Jamaica Reader.
-History, Culture, Politics (forthcoming from Duke University Press, June 2021).
+History, Culture, Politics (Duke University Press, June 2021).

 The Jamaica Reader presents a panoramic history of the country, from its precontact indigenous origins to the present.
 Combining more than one hundred classic and lesser-known texts that include journalism, lyrics, memoir, and poetry, the Reader showcases myriad voices from over the centuries: the earliest published black writer in the English-speaking world; contemporary dancehall artists; Marcus Garvey; and anonymous migrant workers.
 It illuminates the complexities of Jamaica’s past.

 Alan Lester, Kate Boehme and Peter Mitchell, Ruling the World.
 Freedom, Civilisation and Liberalism in the Nineteenth-Century British Empire (Cambridge University Press, 2021)